Related

 YOU CAN HELP UW MEDICINE TRAINEES ENHANCE SAFETY IN PATIENT CARE

-Support programs that improve trainee education and enhance safety in patient care by donating to the HQSC Surgical Services Fund.
+Support programs that improve trainee education and enhance safety in patient care by donating to the HQSC Resident and Fellow Innovation Fund.